 Spanish White Anchovies

 Our Spanish White Anchovies are more than just a delicious, mild-flavored seafood treat.
-They provide a truly sustainable fishery, support communities of small, family-run businesses, and are an easy, nutritious way to eat lower on the food chain.
+They support communities of small, family-run businesses, and are an easy, nutritious way to eat lower on the food chain.Photo by Carol Studio

-Nutrition: Eat The Bait
+Nutrition: Eat the Bait

 Sourcing: The Spanish Solution

-The fishing fleet, based in the province of Cantabria, employs small-scale purse seines to minimize bycatch and ensure the highest quality of their harvest.
-Because anchovies shoal tightly together, the nets—which surround a school of fish and are then gathered at the bottom—can be managed effectively to target just anchovies, with very little bycatch as a result.
-The harvested fish are quickly transported to a fifth-generation family company, Conservas Antonio Pérez Lafuente (a certified B Corp that employs mostly women).
-There, they are processed and canned in extra-virgin olive oil with regional seasonings, turning this abundant forage fish into a fresh-tasting, shelf-stable delicacy.
-In other words, the exact opposite of the salty, dark-brown anchovies found in pizzas and Caesar salads.
+The harvested fish are transported to a fifth-generation family company, Conservas Antonio Pérez Lafuente (a certified B Corp that employs mostly women).
+There, they are processed and canned in extra-virgin olive oil with regional seasonings, turning this abundant forage fish into afresh-tasting, shelf-stable delicacy.
+Called “white anchovies” for their light color, they're the exact opposite of the salty, dark-brown anchovies used for pizzas and Caesar salads.

 Enviro: Why Anchovies?